There are many reasons to make household and food items but the three major ones that come to mind are Cost, Health and Waste.

 Everything comes in plastic of some form or another.
 If you make your own items, you’re in control of where you obtain the ingredients and how they are stored.

-Here are 10 rather random things you can make instead of buying:
+Here are 10 rather random but common things you can make instead of buying.

 Here’s how to make them: